-HSS is fully compatible and a confirmed fit into Ruger MK III and MK II series pistols (except 22/45 versions).
+HSS will fit Ruger MK III and MK II series pistols (except 22/45 versions).

 MK II was manufactured from 1982-2005, followed by MK III manufactured through Dec 8, 2016.

-HSS will fit Volquartsen Scorpion pistols that are not 1911 style (they are 22/45 versions).
+HSS will fit Volquartsen Scorpion pistols that are not 1911 style (they are copies of Ruger 22/45 versions).

 HSS will fit AMT Lightning pistols (unauthorized clones of the Ruger MK II).